Can a Frontal Airbag Break Your Nose in a Car Accident?

 In the event that a frontal airbag breaks your nose, you may ave a case against the manufacturer if it can be proven that the airbag malfunctioned and did not act as it was supposed to.
 As we mentioned above, no technology is perfect.
 The Takata airbag recall is proof that airbags can be very dangerous when they do not function properly.

 Whether your frontal airbag malfunctioned or you were rear-ended by a distracted driver, you may have a case you can pursue to recoup any lost income and other costs sustained from the accident.
 While a broken nose usually isn’t life-threatening, you may have to take some time off from work or even undergo surgical treatment depending on the severity of the injury.
-A reputable personal injury lawyer may be able to help you find justice.
+A reputable lawyer for car accidents may be able to help you find justice.

 A vehicle accident can be a life-changing and traumatic event in one’s life.
 Although you may not be able to control how other people drive or whether your frontal airbag deploys, you can control what you do after the event.
-In many cases, this means hiring a personal injury attorney.
+In many cases, this means hiring a personal injury attorney in Philadelphia.